75% of kids in Kenya do not finish high school because of poverty...

 In 2002, African Angels Children’s Education Fund was founded to help the Marangabassas’ dream of a school of hope come true – to help Angels in America fund education for Angels in Africa.

 In 2003, the Texas not-for-profit corporation was recognized by the Internal Revenue Service as a Section 501(c)(3) charity.
-Tax-deductible donations began to realize the dream.
+Tax-deductible donations began to feed the dream.